jschmidtnj/dasharr/README.md

 ## rdp

-for rdp connection, use remmina, connect to direct.jframe.work
+for rdp connection, use remmina, connect to direct.jarvi.sbs

 better performance: https://askubuntu.com/a/1283785